TokTok/website2/README.md

 To work on the website you need the following things:

-- Jekyll and mdl via ruby gems: `gem install jekyll mdl` (mdl is optinal, for linting the markdown)
+- Jekyll and mdl via ruby gems: `gem install jekyll mdl` (mdl is optional, for linting the markdown)
-- pandoc, e.g. via `apt-get install pandoc` or <http://pandoc.org/installing.html>
+- pandoc, e.g. via `apt-get install pandoc` or `cabal install pandoc` or <http://pandoc.org/installing.html>
   (optional for building the spec)
 - linkchecker via `apt-get install linkchecker` (optional for link checking)